-- Coaches wishing to operate independently must hold a minimum IGA Level 2 qualification or equivalent in the relevant disciplines. . - Level 1/Assistant Coaches must work under the supervision of a qualified Coach (or higher). - Coaches and Teachers should operate strictly within their qualified sports-specific areas and up to their certified level.
+- Coaches wishing to operate independently must hold a minimum IGA Level 2 qualification or equivalent in the relevant disciplines. - Level 1/Assistant Coaches must work under the supervision of a qualified Coach (or higher).

 - The coach designing and directing programs must hold at least a Level 2 qualification in the specified disciplines.
-Exceptions are allowed during coaching courses or after completing practical elements (under direct supervision of a higher-level coach). - Coaches working at advanced performance levels must hold qualifications commensurate with the discipline's specific performance requirements. - IGA's ensures coaches are competent and adhere to current best practices. - Coaches working with children and/or adults at risk must undergo an approved criminal records check and complete a IGA recognised safeguarding course (if over 18).
-Coaches under 18 must complete a Foundation Safeguarding. - Coaches participating in IGA competitions or events must hold current qualifications based on the following guidelines: Coaches with a Coach level qualification may oversee event activities at their qualification level.
+Exceptions are allowed during coaching courses or after completing practical elements (under direct supervision of a higher-level coach). - Coaches and Teachers should operate strictly within their qualified sports-specific areas and up to their certified level. - Coaches working at advanced performance levels must hold qualifications commensurate with the discipline's specific performance requirements. - IGA's ensures coaches are competent and adhere to current best practices. - Coaches working with children and/or adults at risk must undergo an approved criminal records check and complete a IGA recognised safeguarding course (if over 16). - Coaches participating in IGA competitions or events must hold current qualifications based on the following guidelines: Coaches with a Coach level qualification may oversee event activities at their qualification level.
 Coaches at other levels must possess qualifications suitable for the participants' performance level in the discipline.
-Less qualified coaches may assist higher-level coaches only within their certified areas and to their certified level.
+Less qualified coaches may assist higher-level coaches only within their certified areas and to their certified level. - When any sessions are being held a minimum of two qualified coaches must be present.